rekow/model-thin/README.md

 Though much of the query work will be done elsewhere, there is a suggested [`Query` interface](https://github.com/davidrekow/model-thin/blob/master/src/query.js) for the `queryOpts`, that is lightweight but richly configurable.

-A sample implementation can be found in the [in-memory](https://github.com/davidrekow/model-thin/blob/master/src/adapters/memory.js) adapter.
+A sample implementation can be found in the [in-memory](https://github.com/davidrekow/model-thin/blob/master/src/adapters/memory.js#L80:L122) adapter.

 ## why?

 Because it's seemingly impossible to find a simple, unopinionated, framework-and-storage-agnostic model layer for Node that also offers object property syntax.

 ## in progress:
-- collections & queries
+- collections
 - required and index-aware properties
 - validations
 - adapters: google cloud datastore, redis, mongodb, postgresql